 - Guide for EU Suppliers on Government Procurement in Japan

 The agreement promotes investment between the EU and Japan and reaffirms the right of each party to regulate legitimate policy objectives agreed in a non-exhaustive list.
 Bilateral negotiations are ongoing for concluding a potential agreement on investment protection.

-With regard to cross-border trade in services and investment liberalization, the EU-Japan EPA has adopted a negative list system that lists the existing and future non-conforming measures to be reserved while liberalizing all cross-border trade in services and investment areas in principle.
+With regard to cross-border trade in services and investment liberalisation, the EU-Japan EPA has adopted a negative list system that lists the existing and future non-conforming measures to be reserved while liberalising all cross-border trade in services and investment areas in principle.

-Regarding the commitments for cross-border trade in services, please see Section C of Chapter 8 of the Agreement.
+Regarding the commitments for investment liberalisation, please see Section B of Chapter 8 of the Agreement.